arthomas7/topic-amplicons/Lesson03a/organize.data.md

 You can upload the file above to your Data Store in Cyverse (next steps in tutorial) and then decompress it using `tar -xzvf qiime2_wd.tar.gz`.

-I also uploaded the tutorial files to github, if you want to download it directly without going through this excercise, they are in the [BVCN amplicon lesson 3 repo](https://github.com/biovcnet/amplicons-lesson-3-repo).
+I also uploaded the qiime2-ready fastq files to github, if you want to download them directly without going through this excercise, they are in the [BVCN amplicon lesson 3 repo](https://github.com/biovcnet/amplicons-lesson-3-repo).
 You can download the whole repo directly in your terminal or in the Cyverse environment.

 Next steps: